-► Cleaning your car cuts the risk
+► Cleaning your car cuts risk of catching Covid-19

 ► Can you remember all the places you touched?

 While the impact of Lockdown 2 on daily life in Britain is still to be realised, based on what we know so far it doesn't feel like it will be as severe as the situation back in the spring. what this doesn't mean is we can all become Covid-complacenet, though.
 Keeping coronavirus at bay still dominates everyone's thoughts.

 Public transport has proven to be a veritable petridish of peril, particular for London's committed commuters, but cars can be risky spaces too.
 From your friends and family, to the workshop and MOT centre, who has touched your car in the past few days?